Joshua-Riek/ubuntu-apalis-imx8/README.md

 ├── flash.sh            # Flash produced disk image to emmc
 └── qemu.sh             # Run produced disk image in a vm
 ```

+## Known Limitations

+1. The weston, wayland, and gstreamer libraries are all tweaked with hardware acceleration.
+So please don't remove them and re-install with apt-get.

+2. The default gnome desktop does not support hardware acceleration.